mason-org/mason-registry/CONTRIBUTING.md

 The full schema is hosted on <http://schemastore.org/>.

 > [!TIP]
-> Use [b0o/SchemaStore.nvim](https://github.com/b0o/SchemaStore.nvim) and the [YAML language
-> server](https://mason-registry.dev/registry/list#yaml-language-server) to integrate these schemas in Neovim.
-This
+> Use the [YAML language server](https://mason-registry.dev/registry/list#yaml-language-server) to integrate these
-> gives you diagnostics and autocompletion inside the editor when editing package definitions:
+> schemas in Neovim.
+This gives you diagnostics and autocompletion inside the editor when editing package definitions:
 >
 > <img src="https://user-images.githubusercontent.com/6705160/230375252-40dfcd78-dcd3-43c4-8967-c7452384b818.png" height="100" />